aliendostea/react-workers-list-oompa-loompas/README.md

 $ npm start

 ```
-This open http://localhost:3000 to view it in the browser.
+This open http://localhost:3000 to view it in the browser\
 Enjoy!

 ## Technologies used 🛠️